By Baidy Laffan

 Woolworths joins a growing list of Australia’s most recognisable brands that are being caught out by wage underpayment including Wesfarmers, Qantas, the Commonwealth Bank, Super Retail Group.
 Wage underpayment is no longer the domain of gritty corner shops or service stations.
 Many of these brands have been caught out by complex issues stemming from a handful of clauses in the Agreements and Awards.

-Now, I hear you, how do you get it wrong when you have hundreds of people in your Human Resources and Payroll team?
+So, how do you get it wrong when you have hundreds of people in your Human Resources and Payroll team?